What We Do

 47% of the population live without safe sanitation in Bolivia

 The city of Montero is the capital of the Santistevan Region, with a population of over 135,000 people.
-It is the second city, after Santa Cruz, for incidences of HIV and STDs.
-This program of Etta Projects is led from our office in Montero.
-This project is education-based and targets high-risk populations – that is, people living with HIV, the LGBTQ community, sex workers, mothers who are HIV+, and high school students.
-We partner with both healthcare and education systems to educate the population about the spread of HIV and STDs.
-As part of our full-circle approach, our medical doctor on staff gives training on best practices for those attending to patients living with HIV, as well as on how to identify STDs.
+It is the second city, after Santa Cruz, for incidence of HIV and STDs.
+The HIV Prevention project is education-based and targets high-risk populations – that is, people living with HIV, the LGBTQ community, sex workers, mothers who are HIV+, and high school students.
+We partner with the HIV Municipal Program of Montero and school system to educate the population about the spread of HIV and STDs.

-We have already implemented three of projects in three different towns of the province.
-In 2025, we are going to implement another project in Montero, which, among other cutting-edge methodologies, will train HIV+ people to be peer mentors and support other patients who are struggling with their condition and adherence to treatment.
+We have already implemented three projects in three different towns of the province.
+This 2025, Etta Projects is training HIV+ people to be peer mentors and support other patients who are struggling with their condition and adherence to treatment.
+The special focus of this year’s initiative is HIV+ mothers and teenagers.

-This project, as well as the past ones, is supported by grant funding from Gilead Sciences, Inc.
+This project, as well as the past ones, is funded by grants from Gilead Sciences, Inc.